-I can't remember a time in my life when I wasn't crafting.
-Whether I was knitting...
-I learned very early thanks to Grandma Pearl... or sewing clothes for dolls and trolls from Mom's scrap pile, I was always crafting something.
-One of my most special holiday memories each year was when my mom would pull out her crafting box with felt and glitter, floss and sequence, and we'd sit around for hours making Christmas ornaments.
-Even in college, I was forever working on a quilt or afghan, which surprisingly, seemed as enticing to men as a low cut sweater... go figure!
-ANYWAY... it wasn't until I was married and had my first 2 children that I discovered the joy of crafting with other women.
+I can’t remember a time in my life when I wasn’t crafting.
+Whether I was knitting… I learned very early thanks to Grandma Pearl… or sewing clothes for dolls and trolls from Mom’s scrap pile, I was always crafting something.
+One of my most special holiday memories each year was when my mom would pull out her crafting box with felt and glitter, floss and sequence, and we’d sit around for hours making Christmas ornaments.
+Even in college, I was forever working on a quilt or afghan, but it wasn’t until I was married and had my first 2 children that I discovered the joy of crafting with other women.
 I moved into an area where women actually got together, taught each other new skills, and enjoyed the warmth and friendship that always seems to emanate when a group of people get creative together.

 I remember one of the first things I crafted with the group were these Wool Roving Angels.
 Depending on the size you made, they could be used as ornaments or as a tree topper, by inserting a thick paper cone under the “skirt” of the angle.
 As a matter of fact, for years I kept 2 of them sitting on a table in our foyer.
 We hope you enjoy!

 NOTE: We found this project to be harder for the children to do than anticipated.
 Although they worked along with us and enjoyed themselves, there were many parts they needed help with.
 I would say this would be a good craft for 8 year olds and up.

 transparent nylon thread of fishing line to make a loop to hang on a tree